saintsal/acceleratordesign/manuscript/chapter1.md

 The initial programme was a combination of hands-on investing and incubator.
 Paul would invest in student startup ideas - giving them the resources and support they needed over their summer holidays.
 The length of the programme?
 Three months - over the summer break.
 The investment amount?
 Slightly more than a student could make at a summer job.

 This marked a new model in business incubation: the accelerator.
 The key difference was that the business support was organised around cohorts of businesses at a similar stage with a similar goal - in this case, onward seed investment.
 There was a predefined expiry date on the support, but those that were successful had a clear path to another stage of support.

+This expiry date was a much healthier way to structure startup support for companies with a particular goal.
+It wasn't a long-term relationship like a landlord or an IP owner hoping to benefit without adding more value.
+It said, we'll help you acheive something sepecific by a certain deadline - much faster than you could acheive that on your own.
+If we fail, we call it quits.
+If we succeed, you'll be set to move on to the next level because of us.

 Y Combinator moved to Silicon Valley in 2009, and expanded its intake (called a pipeline in the industry) to include more than students.
 It maintained its basic structure, in which its partners have weekly contact with each startup, and the startups are largely expected to work independently and pull in Y Combinator's resources as needed.